 Gottman Couples Therapy Method

-I chose the Gottman Method because it is evidenced based, structured, and highly effective.
+Couples therapy is a complex, intense, but rewarding process that we feel honored to witness often.
+For that reason we use the Gottman Couples Therapy Method, it is evidenced based, structured, and highly effective.
 Dr. John Gottman has conducted over 40 years of research on what makes relationships work.
-The method is structured, at the same time, creates space for me as a therapist to adjust treatment based on the need of each couple.
+The method is structured, at the same time, creates space for the a therapist to adjust treatment based on the need of each couple.
 Dr. Gottman has been able to predict which couples will separate with a 90% accuracy based on his research findings.
 His research also has revealed that most couples wait six years to seek help; sometimes, it may be too late.
 Therefore, we always recommend considering engaging in the process even if you are not in crisis.

-Throughout the process, we closely follow the treatment plan we discussed during the feedback session, and adjustments are made if other needs arise.
+Throughout the process, we closely follow the treatment plan discussed during the feedback session, adjustments are made if other needs arise.
 The strategies and skills you learn in session are transferable to everyday life.
 When used correctly, they create a sense of safety and security that facilitates effective communication and deepens the connection between the couple.
 As the clients, you will know what we are doing, the goal of what we are doing, and ways to assess your progress through the process.
-You, as the couple, are what I call “centerstage most of the time .”My goals will always be for you to walk away not only with an improved, more robust, more satisfying relationship but with a “toolbox” accessible for when challenges arise in the future.
+You, as the couple, are what we call “centerstage most of the time .”Our goals will always be for you to walk away not only with an improved, more robust, more satisfying relationship but with a “toolbox” accessible for when challenges arise in the future.

 Some of the issues that we can address through this process are communication, conflict, feeling stuck, unresolved issues that continue to show up and get worse, and different views about things like the parenting, managing finances, household tasks, having fun together, time together vs time apart, and having influence in the relationship among many others.
 We can also address any betrayals/infidelities.
 From the structure of this method, I can also support couples recovering from trauma and substance abuse if each partner is in recovery.